Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: Introduction

 \subsection{Description of main results}

-Our main analytical result, carried out in Part \ref{NSE_part}, is the global existence of steady solutions of the full polytropic gas equations \eqref{nsint} (Theorem \ref{maincor}), proved by a Brouwer degree argument using detailed and special ODE estimates.
+Our main analytical result is the global existence of steady solutions of the full polytropic gas equations \eqref{nsint} (Theorem \ref{maincor}), proved by a Brouwer degree argument using detailed and special ODE estimates, applied to the ``Cauchy-to-boundary value'' map $\Psi$ defined in Section \ref{s:profile}.
 We show, moreover, that global uniqueness of solutions of \eqref{nsint} is roughly equivalent to transversality of steady profiles as solutions of the ODE connection problem \eqref{prof}-\eqref{fund}.
 This is equivalent to the nonvanishing of the Jacobian $\det (d\Psi)$ of \eqref{fund} (Proposition \ref{uniqueprop}).

 Nonvanishing of $\det (d\Psi)$ is also seen to be equivalent to nonvanishing of the stability index (Lemma \ref{ZSlem}).
 Hence a change in sign implies appearance of both nonuniqueness and instability: the usual ``exchange of stability'' scenario familiar from finite-dimensional ODE.
 Thus we may study uniqueness in passing, in the course of a larger study of spectral stability.